zakcali/pubmedapi/README.md

 35604621

-todo: 555757 is challening for published year for javascipt code, mistakenly finds 1981 instead of 1978
+to do-1: 555757 is challening.
+Because published year for javascipt code, mistakenly finds 1981 instead of 1978 to do-2: 35653776 is challenging. because abstracts are different for php and javascript code